n8willis/opentype-shaping-documents/opentype-shaping-use.md

 for Indic scripts, but with several key distinctions.

-A **cluster** is the fundamental unit used in shaping; it consists of a sequence of Unicode codepoints that will be processed atomically.
-An individual syllable typically corresponds to a single cluster, but any particular cluster may involve more than one syllable or a sequence that does not match the syllable-formation rules of the script.
+A **cluster** is the fundamental unit used in shaping; it consists of a sequence of Unicode codepoints that will be processed as an atomic unit.
+An individual syllable typically corresponds to a single cluster, but any particular cluster might involve multiple syllables or a sequence that does not match the syllable-formation rules of the script.

 A **base** character in the USE model may be a consonant, an independent vowel, a number, or any of several additional character classes.

-A syllable's base consonant is generally rendered in its full form (although it may form ligatures), while other consonants in the syllable frequently take on secondary forms.
+A cluster's base consonant is generally rendered in its full form (although it may form ligatures), while other consonants in the cluster frequently take on secondary forms.
 Different GSUB substitutions may apply to a script's **pre-base** and **post-base** consonants.
 Some of these substitutions create **above-base** or **below-base** forms.
 The **Reph** form of the consonant "Ra" is an